“Textual Negotiation of Online Identities” – Special Issue 4/2022 of Studia Universitatis Babeș-Bolyai Philologia

 Essence & Critique: Journal of Literature and Drama Studies on “Myths, Archetypes and the Literary Arts”

-Deadline for submissions: 31 May 2022
+Extended deadline for submissions: 31 August 2022

 Essence & Critique: Journal of Literature and Drama Studies (ISSN 2791-6553) invites submissions for a special issue of the journal on Myths, Archetypes and the Literary Arts.